Clon1998/mobileraker/.github/ISSUE_TEMPLATE/bug_report.md

  - Browser [e.g. stock browser, safari]
  - Version [e.g. 22]

+**Mobileraker-Version
+This information can be found in Android's and IOS's App-Info.

 **Additional context**
 Add any other context about the problem here.